jamie23/Android-Wallpaper-Manager/README.md

 - A Bing API key, these can be obtained from the link above.

 ## Set up
-Once you have cloned the project, simply get your API key from Bing, enter it as the string value for API_KEY under APIKey.class.
+Once you have cloned the project, simply get your API key from Bing (link above to API), enter it as the string value for API_KEY under APIKey class file.
-The project then should be able to compiled and ran.
+The project can then be compiled and ran.